GeunjeLEE/imagepullsecrets-manager/README.md

 # imagePullSecrets-manager
 Create and manage `secrets` to pull images from private registry (ECR or Docker Hub) for kubernetes pod

-imagePullSecrets-manager works as [a kubernetes cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) and easily creates and manages secrets to use as 'imagePullSecrets'.
+imagePullSecrets-manager works as [a kubernetes cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) and easily creates and manages secrets to use as `imagePullSecrets`.

 ---

 ### What's imagePullSecrets?
 To pull images from a private registry, you must authenticate to that registry.

-There are several ways to authenticate the registry, you can use [imagePullSecrets]((https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials)) among them.
+There are several ways to authenticate the registry, you can use [imagePullSecrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) among them.

 ---